If you are looking for the one of a kind, kid-friendly hike in Utah, I know the place. Hiking at Goblin Valley State Park is just the place.

-If you are a little more adventurous there is a canyoning tour which allows guided rappelling down narrow fissures.
+If you are a little more adventurous there is a canyoning tour that allows guided rappelling down narrow fissures.

 Additional Hiking at Goblin Valley (Trails)

-Curtis Bench – 2.1 mile round trip easy trail that will give you a spectacular view of the Henry Mountains.
+Curtis Bench – 2.1 miles round trip easy trail that will give you a spectacular view of the Henry Mountains.

 Mountain Biking at Goblin Valley